 ✓ Take the NCE: Optional - But Recommended.
 As a graduate of a CACREP accredited graduate counseling program, you are eligible to sit for the National Counselor Exam (NCE).
 A passing score on the exam grants you eligibility to apply for the Nationally Certified Counselor (NCC) credential.
 It also (later) grants you the option to apply for the Nationally Certified School Counselor (NCSC) credential.
-LCMHC?
+This is the same exam necessary for the Licensed Clinical Mental Health Counselor License.